Sustainable Travel Itinerary

 Entrance fees for the tours listed in the itinerary

 Boat transfers in Lake Atitlan and Lake Peten

 Spend a chilled morning stand-up paddle-boarding on Lake Atitlan, a real adventure in a delightful setting.
-This sport will allow you to see the lake at a quite enough pace to really take it in.
+This sport will allow you to see the lake at a quiet enough pace to take it in.
 Lake Atitlan is unlike any lake that you will ever see.
 Not only do volcanoes line its perimeter but it also has crystal fine emerald water evocative of the Caribbean.
-In the morning, the water is totally still, you will paddle from Santa Cruz all the way out to Jaibalito.
-The quiet pace of stand-up paddle-boarding on Lake Atitlan makes it an enormous way to really take in the landscape.
 Duration: 2+ hours.
-Price per guest from: $25
+Price $25

 Join a cooking class taught by a local Mayan instructor, and learn how to make original Guatemalan food.
-The intimate kitchen courtyard overlooking the lake is a great place to meet locals and share a fun experience together.
+The intimate kitchen courtyard overlooking Lake Atitlan is a great place to meet locals and share a fun experience.
 From the town market to the dining table, you will be taken on a journey through time-honored Mayan cooking.
 What better gift to take home with you than a few fascinating recipes – formed 100% in Guatemala.
 Duration: 3+ hours.
-Price per guest from: $30
+Price $30

 13 days & 12 nights